Lehali language: Vowels

+Historical phonology

+The y /j/ phoneme originates in a former trill *r: e.g. /-jɔ/ < POc *rua 'two'.
+Lehali shares that particular sound change with its neighbors Löyöp, Volow, and Mwotlap.

 Grammar

 The system of personal pronouns in Lehali contrasts clusivity, and distinguishes four numbers (singular, dual, trial, plural).

 Spatial reference in Lehali is based on a system of geocentric (absolute) directionals, which is in part typical of Oceanic languages, and yet innovative.